Explorez les thématiques Débutez ! Les bases How to Use the Contraction 'Ain't'

 • They ain't coming with us.
 (They are not coming with us.)

-1. "Ain't" for "have not" or "has not" "Ain't" can also be used to replace "have not" or "has not" in negative and contracted sentences.
+You can also use "Ain't" instead of "have not" or "has not" in negative and shortened sentences.

 Examples: